How to Make Cottage Cheese

 3.)
 Allow the mixture to cool completely – about 1 hour at room temperature.

 4.)
-Using a mesh strainer, separate the curds and the whey (hints of Little Miss Muffit!).
+Line a strainer with a flour sack towel, set it in a large bowl, and separate the curds and the whey (hints of Little Miss Muffet!) by pouring your curdled milk into the strainer.
 Keep the whey for other uses (discussed below).

 The result will be a delicious, light and fluffy cottage cheese.
 I ended up with just short of 1 cup of cottage cheese and just over a cup and a half of whey.
-I think if I’d left it to cool longer or placed it in the fridge overnight before draining that I might have ended up with more curds and less whey.
+If your cottage cheese has a bitter taste, rinse the cheese under running water in the lined strainer and let it drain for another hour afterwards.

 Some uses for whey: